sueszli/uwaterloos-sunshines/docs/report.md

 - used distillbert to infer sex

-    - you can use the male/female ratio diagram for this
+    - you can use the male/female ratio diagram for this insight or some other kind of language model related thing

 - used fuzzy matching algorithm to match names